DataDog/datadog-cloudformation-macro/serverless/README.md

 # Datadog Serverless Macro

-This CloudFormation macro automatically installs Datadog Lambda layers to your Python and Node.js Lambda functions to collect custom metrics and traces.
-Find more information about the Datadog [Python](https://github.com/DataDog/datadog-lambda-layer-python) and [Node.js](https://github.com/DataDog/datadog-lambda-layer-js) Lambda layers in their repositories.
+This CloudFormation macro automatically installs the Datadog Lambda Library to your Python and Node.js Lambda functions to collect custom metrics and traces.
+Find more information about the Datadog [Python](https://github.com/DataDog/datadog-lambda-layer-python) and [Node.js](https://github.com/DataDog/datadog-lambda-layer-js) Lambda Libraries in their repositories.

 ## Installation